tech-writing/rapporto/docs/guide/github.md

 # GitHub Reports

+Tap into the GitHub API and generate reports in Markdown format.

+## Features

+- Report about user activity in [PPP] format.
+- Report about CI failures on [GHA].

 ## Setup

-For not exhausting the API rate limit too quickly, please provide a valid GitHub token that minimally permits access to the scopes `repo:status`, `read:org`, and `read:project`.
+For not exhausting the API rate limit too quickly, please use a GitHub token (classic), that permits access to those scopes:

+- `repo:status`
+- `read:org`
+- `read:project`

+## Usage

+Please provide a valid GitHub token.
 This token is invalid.
 ```shell
 export GH_TOKEN=ghp_600VEZtdzinvalid7K2R86JTiKJAAp1wNwVP
 ```

-## Usage

 ### PPP reports
 Report about activities of individual authors.